How to Select a Storm Shelter or Tornado Safe Room

 One of the most serious issues is usually the door.
 With the high winds and blowing debris, you want to make sure your storm shelter or tornado safe room door is impact-tested to withstand both the wind trying to pull it off it’s hinges (requiring a substantial hinge and 3-point locking system) as well as impact from debris traveling at 250mph (like a 2×4 or tree branch), simulating the worst of storms, an EF-5 tornado.

 This area is where most storm shelters fail.
 A regular wood or even metal framed door is not designed to withstand the impact of such objects at anywhere near those kinds of speeds.
+There are chances that you get injured after a slip and fall.
 If the door were to fail or worse get sucked off, you may be subject to imminent injury or worse death.
 Needless to say, you need to make sure your storm shelter or safe room door is strong, secure and specifically tested to withstand impact from an EF-5 tornado, the strongest of tornadoes.
 (The premier tornado testing facility is at the Texas Tech University Wind Science Center)

 The question I’m asked the most is whether or not an above-ground safe room can actually be as safe as an underground storm shelter.
 To answer that question quickly, simply watch this short video below: